-There is no automatic entitlement to support from the Programme.
-All support is subject to rigorous due diligence appraisal and internal approval by Enova and all projects shall be assessed against the conditions of the Programme and the criteria set out by Enova.
+There is no automatic entitlement to support from the Scheme.
+All support is subject to rigorous due diligence appraisal and internal approval by Enova and all projects shall be assessed against the conditions of the Scheme and the criteria set out by Enova in the programme specific criteria for each measure under the Scheme.